Yakimanzo/Konstuck/README.md

 # Konstuck
-Simple one page site using HTML and Less, soon will add JavaScript and maybe some new futures
+Simple one page site using HTML and Less, soon will add JavaScript and maybe some new futures.
+For now ready only Desktop version